Tricklebyte/BlazorRazor/README.md

 The views do not contain User Interface design content.
 The users are redirected to IdentityServer to login there.

  ### LoginIDP.cshtml / LogIDP.cs
-If there is no current User, the page invokes HttpContextChallengeAsync(OpenIdConnectDefaults.AuthenticationScheme), triggering the redirect to the IdentityServer login page.
+Invokes HttpContextChallengeAsync(OpenIdConnectDefaults.AuthenticationScheme), triggering the redirect to the IdentityServer login page.
-If there is a current User, they are redirected to the application root.
+If there is already a User signed in, they are redirected to the application root.

  ### LogoutIDP
 Invokes SignOutAsync for both the Cookie and OpenIdConnect authentication schemes.

 ### Demo
-The [Demo](https://github.com/Tricklebyte/BlazorRazor/tree/master/demo) project is a continuation of Kevin's demo project with several modifications:
+The [Demo](https://github.com/Tricklebyte/BlazorRazor/tree/master/demo) project is based on Kevin's demo project with several modifications:
 * Upgraded project to .NET CORE version 3.1
-* Deleted LoginIDP and LogoutIDP files from project
+* Deleted LoginIDP and LogoutIDP pages from project
-* Added Reference to BlazorRazor package
+* Added Reference to BlazorRazor nuget package